protocol/research-website/content/posts/202103-proofs-release-6/index.md

 [neptune](https://github.com/filecoin-project/neptune)'s gpu
 backend, which accelerates the *Pre-commit Phase 2* stage of sealing by building merkle trees efficiently on the GPU.
-This code has served proofs well for some time and is a significant performance leap ahead of building those same trees on modern CPUs.
+This code has served proofs well for some time and is a significant performance leap from building those same trees on modern CPUs.
 However, the GPU code itself inside of [neptune](https://github.com/filecoin-project/neptune) has been updated significantly and now includes a pure [OpenCL](https://en.wikipedia.org/wiki/OpenCL) based implementation to do that same tree building even more efficiently.
-For the sake of this article, we'll describe the legacy/default tree building as ***gpu*** and the new optional feature as ***gpu2***.
+For the sake of this post, we'll describe the legacy/default tree building as ***gpu*** and the new optional feature as ***gpu2***.
 With this release, you can use this feature today by compiling [rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs) with the ***gpu2*** feature.
-The only reason the new ***gpu2*** feature remains optional at this time is because we would like to see wider testing with it before making it the default -- though we don't expect it'll be optional for too much longer.
+The only reason the new ***gpu2*** feature remains optional at this time is because we would like to see wider testing with it before making it the default -- though we don't expect it to remain optional for too much longer.
 That said, let's dive into some comparisons of the two and see what kind of impact we're looking at!

 For the testing hardware, we have an [AMD Ryzen 9 3950X 16-core